Top 10 Places to Surf in Indonesia

-Indonesia is not unknown to many surfers around the world to have many perfect surf spots around its many beautiful islands surrounded by many choices of waves.
-Be it that you are an advanced surfer or a beginner, you will be sure to find a place to surf here.
+Indonesia is not unknown to many surfers around the world to having many perfect surf spots around its many beautiful islands surrounded by many choices of waves.
+Be you an advanced surfer or a beginner, you will surely find a place to surf here.

 Let’s take a look at the Top 10 Places to Surf in Indonesia:

 With as many as 100 surf spots in Bali, it can be best known for surfing in Indonesia, not just because it is the main tourist place in Indonesia.
-Bali is known for surfing places like Padang and Uluwatu which is famous for its entry cave.
-The full force of wind comes from southern ocean swell therefore, its southwest or southeast coasts are dotted with many surf spots.
-Come during the dry season from June to September for perfect surf conditions though this is also the peak season so be prepared for the crowd.
+Bali is known for surfing places like Padang and Uluwatu, which is famous for their entry cave.
+The full force of wind comes from the southern ocean swell therefore, its southwest or southeast coasts are dotted with many surf spots.
+Come during the dry season from June to September for perfect surf conditions though this is also the peak season, so be prepared for the crowd.

-Next to Bali, is the less crowded Lombok but no less in beauty.
+Next to Bali is the less crowded Lombok but no less in beauty.
 This may be your answer to perfect surf without fighting for space.
-One of the famous secret yet not so secret anymore surf place is The Desert Point.
-There are good surf breaks here in surf spots like Mawi, Mawun and Point X along the southern coast of Lombok.
-The best season to come here to surf is from April to october and the swell comes from southern wind as well.
+One of the famous secret yet not so secret any more surf places is The Desert Point.
+There are good surf breaks here in surf spots like Mawi, Mawun, and Point X along the southern coast of Lombok.
+The best season to come here to surf is from April to October, and the swell also comes from the southern wind.

 Gili Trawangan or Gili Air

-Two of the three famous Gili Islands in Lombok deserve top places on their own for having own unique surf breaks.
-Though the frequency is not as good as the other spots in Lombok, this place promises good surf for the experienced surfers if they manage to catch the breaks.
-Many of the locals come here to enjoy the surf in secret and when in good timing it will swell more than you expect but do be careful as it can be unexpected.
+Two of the three famous Gili Islands in Lombok deserve top places on their own for having their own unique surf breaks.
+Though the frequency is not as good as the other spots in Lombok, this place promises good surf for experienced surfers if they catch the breaks.
+Many locals come here to enjoy the surf in secret, and when in good timing, it will swell more than you expect but be careful as it can be unexpected.

 Sumba Islands in East Nusa Tenggara

-In the East Nusa Tenggara, the waves are different from the rest of Indonesia.
-If you don’t mind the basic setup of this place, then you will be rewarded with high-quality waves in between major breaks.
-Nihiwatu offers many reefs, bays and river mouths and the waves are just insane.
+In East Nusa Tenggara, the waves differ from the rest of Indonesia.
+If you don’t mind the basic setup of this place, then you will be rewarded with high-quality waves between major breaks.
+Nihiwatu offers many reefs, bays, and river mouths, and the waves are insane.
 Go during the dry season of March to October for the Indian Ocean swells, which can be up to 12-15 feet high from the southwest direction.
-The wind here does not blow consistently though unlike Bali nearby.
+The wind here does not blow consistently, though, unlike Bali nearby.

 Sumbawa Islands, Lesser Sunda

-Finally an excellent surf place for all levels of surfer, this site gives a massive swell to break before sucking out on the inside reef.
+Finally, an excellent surf place for all levels of surfers, this site gives a massive swell to break before sucking out on the inside reef.
 Located east of Lombok, you may find it less touristy and more space for you to surf.
-Go to offshore for good surf breaks.
-Best time to come here is also the dry season from April to October for its southwest wind.
+Go offshore for good surf breaks.
+The best time to come here is the dry season from April to October for its southwest wind.

 Panaitan Islands in West Java

 At West Java, facing the southwestern wind from the Indian Ocean, Panaitan offers one of the best waves in Indonesia.
-You will find good waves here with less the crowd in comparison to places like Bali and Lombok.
-The dry season of April to October is the best time to come for reliable surf breaks.
-The surfing spots like Apocalypse in Panaitan Islands had been touted to be epic where if you score this place you will get tubed.
+You will find good waves here with less crowd compared to places like Bali and Lombok.
+April to October dry season is the best time to come for reliable surf breaks.
+The surfing spots like Apocalypse in Panaitan Islands had been touted to be epic, where if you score this place, you will get tubed.

 Grajagan (G-Land) in East Java

-Another epic surf place that many people love, where it is touted to be adventurous with minimal crowd.
-It has different sections along 2km long point, from hollow walls to shallow and dangerous reef.
-G-land also has world-class barrels on lower tides and bigger days but be careful of sharp reefs at the break, therefore booties are a must.
+Another epic surf place that many people love, where it is touted to be adventurous with a minimal crowd.
+It has different sections along 2km long point, from hollow walls to shallow and dangerous reefs.
+G-land also has world-class barrels on lower tides and bigger days but be careful of sharp reefs at the break, therefore, booties are a must.
 It is also known of its consistent offshore trade winds.

 Mentawai Islands in Sumatra

-At the West of Sumatra, the Mentawai Islands have the most consistent surf breaks in Indonesia making it one of the preferred choices for serious surfers.
-Surfing spots here include like E’bay, Beng-beng, Nipussi and Pitstop.
-Best time to come here is during the dry season of May to October.
-Here you can get many islets and flawless reef with sun blue waters, and also offshore winds and spitting tubes.
-The most choices of places to stay on Mentawai Islands would be on the big island of Pulau Siberut *.
+At the West of Sumatra, the Mentawai Islands have the most consistent surf breaks in Indonesia, making it one of the preferred choices for serious surfers.
+Surfing spots here include E’bay, Beng-beng, Nipussi, and Pitstop.
+The best time to come here is during the dry season of May to October.
+Here you can get many islets and flawless reefs with sun-blue waters, offshore winds, and spitting tubes.
+The most choices of places to stay on the Mentawai Islands would be on the big island of Pulau Siberut *.
 You may also find some remote and luxurious choices at Sipora Island, for example, the Simakakang Villa *.